google/youtube-8m/README.md

 Note: this readme will assume the directory `~/yt8m` for storing the dataset, code, and trained models.
 However, you can use another directory path.
 Nonetheless, you might find it convenient to simlink that directory to `~/yt8m` so that you can copy the commands from this page onto your terminal.
+If you are located outside of North America, you should change the flag 'mirror' to 'eu' for Europe or 'asia' for Asia to speed up the transfer of the files.

 ### Try the starter code